jszczygiel/AndroidKioskMode/README.md

 AndroidKioskMode
 ================

 Library for handling Kiosk Mode in your Android Application.
+It restricts device to be using only one activity whitout possiblity to switch to other app.

 Features:
 ---------